-Refresh your iPhone by force restarting it is another fix that you can find in the Apple communities.
-If the OS of your iPhone has developed a system issue, it can be resolved by clearing its RAM.
+If your iPhone won't swip up and lock, then force restart the device, since this method can also fix most iPhone stuck issues with a high success rate.
 Perhaps there are background apps causing swipe up not working on iPhone; you can turn off such apps by forcing your iPhone to restart.

-How Do You Restart Your iPhone When Swipe Doesn't Work?
+How Do You Force Restart Your iPhone When iPhone Won't Swip Up: